bitovi/hatchify/doc/guides/naming.md

 ## Schema

-This section shows how each part of the schema relates to the database, service API, or frontend.
+This section shows how each part of the schema relates to the database, service API, or UI.

 ### name